Graduate and Postdoctoral Research Symposium

 Three Minute Thesis (3MT) is a research communication competition developed by The University of Queensland in 2008.
 Participants present a compelling oration of their thesis and its significance in three minutes or less.
 The competition challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.

 Nominees from Wayne State departments, schools and colleges will compete in the annual Graduate School competition during the Graduate and Postdoctoral Symposium on March 5, 2019.
-Prizes are awarded for People's Choice, first and second place winners.
+All those who participate at the university level will be granted the 3-Minute Thesis micro-credential.
+Prizes are awarded for People's Choice, first, second and third place winners.

 Panel Discussion: Alumni Perspectives